SkylineCommunications/dataminer-docs/connector-help/connector_help/National_TeleConsultants_DINGO_Media_Status.md

 ## About

-The Media Status driver will periodically poll the database to retrieve the media status information.
+The Media Status connector will periodically poll the database to retrieve the media status information.
 By default, this happens every 30 seconds.

 ### Version Info